-To remedy your itchy scalp, it’s necessary to understand why it happens and what causes an itchy scalp.
 An itchy scalp is referred to as a condition known as “scalp pruritus,” which is a common occurrence that comes with symptoms such as irritation, itchiness, and dandruff.
 In more severe cases, it can cause scabbing, scaling, and flaking skin.
-And while it isn’t a condition that requires medical attention, it can be a sign of something else, like eczema and psoriasis.
+And while it isn’t a condition that requires immediate medical attention, it can be a sign of something else, like eczema and psoriasis.

-Dandruff is the usual suspect when it comes to an itchy scalp, and it can be caused by seborrheic dermatitis, which also occurs in infants as cradle cap.
+This condition is characterized by the overproduction of sebum, or oil, on the skin.
 This type of dermatitis is the result of the overproduction of sebum by the sebaceous glands in areas of the body, such as the scalp, where there is a high concentration of the oil glands.
-When these glands are inflamed, it is likely to experience the following symptoms:
+When these glands are inflamed, you are likely to experience the following symptoms:

 - Red skin or scalp